 A hostile workplace environment arises when an individual's conduct in the workplace could be seen by a reasonable person as offensive, intimidating, or humiliating considering the overall context, impacts another individual, due to their sex or characteristics that pertains or is imputed generally to their sex.
-It is unlawful for a person to create this environment and these actions are prohibited at nbn.
+It is unlawful for a person to create such an environment and actions that could create such an environment are prohibited at nbn.